EDTV-irtual Summer Activities

 So let’s get to it.
-Film your 2-4 minute conversation scene.
-The script can be about whatever you want.
-When you do submit your video at the link provided, send in a copy of your script as well so we can read it over.
+Film a 2-4 minute conversation scene.
+The script can be about whatever you want and you can have as many characters as you want.
+When you do submit your video at the link provided, send in a copy of your script as well, so we can read it and follow along with your video.
 Again, a sample script is provided if you would prefer, this time we are using a scene from Black Lightning, the superhero drama on the CW.
 If you pay close attention to this scene you will see at least 10 different camera setups.
 Some are only used once while others are the primary framing for this scene.
-Let’s see what you can do.
-Now let’s go make a movie.
+That’s coverage.
+You’ll also notice that the script and the scene don’t match perfectly.
+A movie industry secret is that they almost never do.
+With that in mind, let’s see what you can do.
+Let’s go make a movie.

 Challenge #4: The Long Take

 When watching movies we often take for granted the extraordinary amount of work that goes into producing video content.
 From pre production which includes writing, casting, and securing locations, to production which is the process of filming your story, to post production which includes editing, reshoots, and distribution; many of those steps are lost on the audience who only really care about the final product that they get to watch.
-The 20 takes it took to record your scene just right with perfect visuals, audio, actor performances, lighting, and everything else; all that work means that your audience is only seeing your absolute best and not the mistakes and other work put into making that happen.
+All the work it took to record your scene just right with perfect visuals, audio, actor performances, lighting, and everything else; means that your audience is only seeing your absolute best and not the mistakes and creative problem solving put into making that happen.

-Typically to hide mistakes, directors and editors will keep clips short sometimes a second or less because controlling the film set for 1 second is infinitely easier than controlling it for 10 minutes.
+Typically to hide mistakes, directors will record a lot of coverage, and editors will keep clips short sometimes a second or less because controlling the film set for 1 second is infinitely easier than controlling it for 10 minutes.
 But there is a level of respect and admiration within the film community for those who can pull off the long take.
 A long take is just that, the camera starts recording and doesn’t stop for a long period of time, sometimes minutes or even hours in the most extreme circumstances.

 Think of all of the things that a director has to not only think about, but effectively communicate to the cast and crew.
 What if there is an incredibly emotional scene taking place and an actor is pouring their heart into a performance and they’re crying and everyone else is dead silent but then you hear this?
 It ruins the shot doesn’t it!
 So everyone has to reset to the start of that scene and do it all over again.

 In the last video we talked about coverage and why that is so important.
-In this case, getting enough coverage allows the editor to cut out parts that would distract the audience from the director’s intended message.
+Getting enough coverage allows the editor to cut out parts that would distract the audience from the director’s intended message.
 In a long take however, there are no cuts.
-If your take is 1 minute long and an actor screws up a line, the camera shakes unintentionally, or you can see the crew in a reflection, even if it’s 59 seconds into your 1 minute long take, you have to start the whole shot over again.
+If your take is 1 minute long and an actor screws up a line, the camera shakes unintentionally, or you can see the crew’s reflection in a mirror, even if it’s 59 seconds into your 1 minute long take, you have to start the whole shot over again.
 It can be frustrating and it definitely takes a lot longer to get everything right, but the end result is incredibly satisfying.

-So your challenge is to include a 15 to 30 second long take, so no cuts, in your video.
-The more movement you have in the shot you plan, the more difficult it will be to get the shot perfect.
+So your challenge, is to include a 15 to 30 second long take; so no cuts, in your video.
 Try moving your camera and your actors throughout the scene.
 It will be challenging and mistakes will be made but the end result will be something you take pride in.